Making Balanced Headphone Cables

 Table of Contents

 Most headphone amplifiers offer only a common ground unbalanced stereo TRS plug connection.
 Common ground output means the left and right channels' negative outputs are simply connections to ground.
-The left and right negative signals are combined in the headphone and travel down the headphone cable's metal shield to the amplifier's ground (see photo below).
-The left and right stereo signal's positive connections are carried by two separate wires that are wrapped by the cable shield.
-The headphone cable's grounded shield not only acts as the stereo signal return path but also protects the stereo signal from radio frequency interference (RFI) noise.
+The left and right negative signals are combined in the headphone and travel down a single wire (usually the headphone cable's metal shield) to the amplifier's ground (see photo below).
+The left and right stereo signal's positive connections are carried by two separate wires that are usually wrapped by the cable shield.
+A headphone cable's grounded shield not only acts as the stereo signal return path but also protects the stereo signal from radio frequency interference (RFI) noise.
 This type of headphone cable is called unbalanced or single-ended.

 Unbalanced (Single-Ended) Headphone Cable

 The cable's grounded shield is used for both signal transmission and noise suppression.
 The shield's impedance is different than the two conductors so the cable is unbalanced.

 Standard Unbalanced Headphone TRS Plug

 TRS stands for Tip, Ring, Sleeve.
 Sleeve carries combined Left - and Right - signal.
 Just remember Right = Ring.